Codelorian/Codelorian/README.md

 - Hi, I’m @Codelorian
-- I’m interested in Pygames
+- I’m interested in Software Development
-- I’m currently learning Pygames
+- I’m currently learning C++

 <!---
 Codelorian/Codelorian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.